Generic Name: Aztreonam (Oral Inhalation) (AZ tree oh nam)

 What are some things I need to know or do while I take Aztreonam?

-- Tell all of your health care providers that you take aztreonam.
+- Tell all of your health care providers that you take aztreonam (oral inhalation).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Unsafe allergic effects may rarely happen.